GIMDZ/Basic-Calc/README.md

 # Basic-Calc
-A simple but effective calculator (studiying purposes)
+A simple but effective calculator (for training purposes)